 The guests who stay at Kathy’s House each face their own unique health challenge.
 Their stories are often extraordinary.
-We are honored to be a part of them.
-Below are stories we have received from some of our guests.
+We are honored to be a part of their journey.
+Below are stories from some of our recent guests.

 If you are a current or former guest of Kathy’s House, we invite you to share your experience.